quietfanatic/rvbench/README.md

   per cycle.
 - Correctly predicted branch instructions are removed from the pipeline, which can result in a reported IPC greater than 2.
-An instruction before an untaken branch can pair with one after it, and maybe for a taken branch too.
+An instruction before an untaken branch can run in parallel with one after it, and maybe for a taken branch too.
 There's a limit of 1 untaken branch per cycle.
 Taken branches are a bit slower.
 Despite the alleged 8-stage pipeline, branch mispredictions seem kinda bad, but the branch predictor seems pretty good.
 In one test it appeared to fully learn a repeating random pattern of period 127.
 - It's not very advertised, but this CPU supports Zicond with the czero instructions for branchless programming.  czero cannot fuse, so it should be interleaved with pairable instructions.
 It's still typically faster than a